-Property Name Default Description

-channel type The component type name, needs to be thrift. hostname The hostname or IP address to bind to. port The port # to listen on. batch-size 100 number of event to batch together for send. connect- timeout 20000 Amount of time (ms) to allow for the first (handshake) request. request- timeout 20000 Amount of time (ms) to allow for requests after the first. connection- reset- interval none Amount of time (s) before the connection to the next hop is reset.
+Property Name Default Description channel type The component type name, needs to be thrift. hostname The hostname or IP address to bind to. port The port # to listen on. batch-size 100 number of event to batch together for send. connect- timeout 20000 Amount of time (ms) to allow for the first (handshake) request. request- timeout 20000 Amount of time (ms) to allow for requests after the first. connection- reset- interval none Amount of time (s) before the connection to the next hop is reset.
 This will force the Thrift Sink to reconnect to the next hop.
-This will allow the sink to connect to hosts behind a hardware load-balancer when news hosts are added without having to restart the agent.
+This will allow the sink to connect to hosts behind a hardware load-balancer when news hosts are added without having to restart the agent. ssl false Set to true to enable SSL for this ThriftSink.
+When configuring SSL, you can optionally set a "truststore", "truststore-password" and "truststore-type" truststore The path to a custom Java truststore file.
+Flume uses the certificate authority information in this file to determine whether the remote Thrift Source's SSL authentication credentials should be trusted.
+If not specified, the default Java JSSE certificate authority files (typically "jssecacerts" or "cacerts" in the Oracle JRE) will be used. truststore- password - The password for the specified truststore. truststore- type JKS The type of the Java truststore.
+This can be "JKS" or other supported Java truststore type. exclude- protocols SSLv3 Space-separated list of SSL/TLS protocols to exclude kerberos false Set to true to enable kerberos authentication.
+In kerberos mode, client-principal, client-keytab and server-principal are required for successful authentication and communication to a kerberos enabled Thrift Source. client- principal The kerberos principal used by the Thrift Sink to authenticate to the kerberos KDC. client- keytab The keytab location used by the Thrift Sink in combination with the client-principal to authenticate to the kerberos KDC. server- principal - The kerberos principal of the Thrift Source to which the Thrift Sink is configured to connect to.

 '''

 al.channels = c1

 al.sinks = k1

 al.sinks.kl.type = thrift

 al.sinks.kl.channel = c1

-al.sinks.kl.hostname = 10.10.10.10
+al.sinks.kl.bstname = 10.10.10.10

 al.sinks.kl.port = 4545

 '''